 Checking Code Coverage

-Squish Coco is a complete code coverage tool chain for Tcl, QML, C# and C/C++ programs that runs on macOS, Linux, and Windows.
+Coco is a complete code coverage tool chain for Tcl, QML, C# and C/C++ programs, which runs on macOS, Linux, and Windows.

 - Find untested code sections.